 - Pregnancy & Leaves

 - Unpaid Overtime

 Employment Attorney and Termination

 People get fired everyday across California.
 What makes a termination a “wrongful termination?”
 Do you need to hire an employment lawyer?
 Without getting too legalistic, a wrongful termination means that the employer fired someone for a reason that violates California’s public policy.
 It does not mean that the termination was unfair.
 “Public policy” means that the termination violated specific public policies contained in CA statutes, case law, regulations or constitutional provisions.

 For example, it is unlawful for a California employer to fire an employee because of his or her gender, pregnancy, age, race, disability, or taking of a medical leave.
-It may also be considered a wrongful termination if the boss fired the employee for requesting a reasonable accommodation for a disability, or because the employee engaged in whistleblowing by complaining about unlawful, fraudulent or unethical conduct.
+It may also be considered a wrongful termination if the boss fired the employee for requesting a reasonable accommodation for a disability, or because the employee engaged in whistleblowing by complaining about unlawful conduct.
 It may also be a wrongful termination if an employee is fired for standing up for and associating with victims of discrimination and harassment.
 If this happened to you we recommend that you contact a labor and employment lawyer immediately.

 At the end of the day, you shouldn’t be trying to figure out whether or not your termination constitutes an illegal wrongful termination.
 Let the lawyer figure that out.
 Contact Mr. Robertson’s office.
 All consultations are completely free of charge and, if accepted, your case will be handled on a contingency fee.